Table of Contents

 If you run out of topics, don’t overthink.
 Just talk to them and ask how they are coping with the uncertainty of the coronavirus outbreak.
 Ask them how things are in their area.
 Lend an ear and connect on a personal level, bearing in mind the emotional toll of the current situation affecting everybody, including your customers and audience.
 Check on them.
 Update them regularly.
 Show empathy.

 Jewelry E-Commerce Tips: How to Sell Jewelry on Instagram

 How to sell jewelry on Instagram?
 If you’re one of those online jewelry retailers who haven’t received the memo yet, we’re here to tell you that Instagram could potentially be…

 5. Assess and revise your emergency contingency plan

-All this quarantine and lockdown measure has given people a lot of downtimes, so if you had been busy, now is the perfect time to slow down and reflect on how this outbreak has impacted your business.
-Pull out your emergency contingency plan from your file and assess its applicability on the current situation and your business preparedness.
+All these quarantine and lockdown measures have given people a lot of downtimes, so if you had been busy, now is the perfect time to slow down and reflect on how this outbreak has impacted your business.
+Pull out your emergency contingency plan from your file and assess its applicability to the current situation and your business preparedness.
 Revise if needed, especially now when everyone is almost caught off-guard and if the pandemic is a reality you did not consider ever.
-Every day, write down your business management-related realizations and incorporate it into your future action plan.
+Every day, write down your business management-related realizations and incorporate them into your future action plan.
 For instance, more business owners are starting to realize the importance of the omnichannel business strategy and the benefits of having a consistent social media presence.